adamvinueza/timezones/test/README.md

 Run `git commit -am 'got my first test to pass, hooray!' && git push` to celebrate.

-## Handling queries: time-zone-name validation
+## Handling queries and validating time-zone names

 We have one passing test.
 Let's see if we can flesh out our `/local-time` endpoint.
 When we call with a valid time zone name, such as